dmoerner/blind-grader/README.md

 names.
 I hope in a future version of this script to find some way to do this automatically.

-This project is (C) Daniel Moerner <dmoerner@gmail.com> and licensed under the MIT license.
-I welcome all comments and questions.
+The author welcomes all comments and questions at dmoerner@gmail.com.